arvind1983/iosWebViewCookies/README.md

 Extended based on the example plugin from Modus Labs

-Example plugin was used just for the structure of the plugin
+Example plugin was used for the structure of the plugin
 ---
 # Cordova Plugin Example